-Methodist theology has historically taught that death is the consequence for sin, and because every person has sinned, all will eventually die.
-However, Jesus Christ enables people to overcome their physical death, and those who do will go to heaven and those who don’t will go to hell.
+Methodist theology has historically taught that death is the consequence of sin, and because every person has sinned, all will eventually die.
+However, Jesus Christ enables people to overcome their physical death.
+Those who do will go to heaven, and those who don’t will go to hell.

 Why does sin lead to death, according to Methodist teaching?
 What do Methodists believe about heaven and hell?
 Do Methodists believe it’s okay to be cremated?
 Keep reading to learn more.

 Also, see Methodist vs. Foursquare: What’s the Difference? to learn more.

 Methodists believe a person goes to heaven or hell when they die.
 In contrast to the Catholic church, Methodists don’t believe in purgatory.
 (Also see What Do Methodists Believe About Heaven?)